-Based on the information available to the department regarding ownership of this property via the Marathon County Ascent Land Records Suite, we believe that Jeffrey Kluge & Clifford Howe are the landowners in possession or control of the hazardous substance discharge or other environmental pollution (hereafter referred to as "contamination") at the above-described site.
-The term "site" includes the property where the contamination occurred and any other property it has migrated to, pursuant to Wisconsin Administrative Code ("Wis.
-Admin.
-Code") § NR 700.03(56).
+Based on the information available to the Wisconsin Department of Natural Resources (DNR), we believe that Double Knickel Enterprises, LLC is the owner of the above-referenced property.
+The purpose of this letter is to inform you that a hazardous substance discharge occurred on the property.
+As the property owner, you are in possession or control of the hazardous substance discharge or other environmental pollution (contamination) at the above-described site, and as such, you may be held responsible under Wisconsin Statutes (Wis.
+Stat.) ch.
+292 for the investigation and cleanup of the contamination at the site.
+The term "site" includes the area where the discharge occurred and any area to which it has migrated, pursuant to Wisconsin Administrative (Wis.
+Admin.)
+Code § NR 700.03(56).